Help shape Hertfordshire’s future – have your say on changes to local government

 We can refuse an application if you intend to claim a disproportionate amount of the proceeds collected.
 You can appeal against our decision to the Secretary of State.

-You can pick up an application form and view the House to House Collections Act 1939, at our offices.
+You can pick up an application form and view the House-to-House Collections Act 1939, at our offices.